 When to delay communications?

 If you have to have a hard interaction, write it out, type it up.
 Go through it in your head.
 Write up answers to all the likely questions, concerns, complaints or excuses.
-If you can find someone to play the other person do it.
+Find someone to role play with and practice the interaction.
 Put yourself in their shoes so you can predict their likely response.
 The more you rehearse the less stressful the situation will be for both of you.

 Script for Success

-Create an elevator speech, who you are, what you do, what your team(s) do – 1 to 2 minutes.
+Create an elevator speech, who you are, what you do, what your teams do – 1 to 2 minutes.
 Help your staff interact in predictable ways.
 AIDET* from Quint Studer – Acknowledge Introduce Duration Explanation and Thank You.
-This is a nearly perfect communication framework.
+This is a great communication framework.
 Acknowledge the person, introduce yourself (including your 1 minute resume), give a Duration of what you are there to do, Explain the situation/work/activity and then thank everyone.
 I like to follow up with – what can we do better next time.
-Google it, watch the YouTube videos.
+Google it, watch a YouTube video.
 AIDET is simple AND IT WORKS (and it is not just for healthcare).

 Your posture, your clothing, your personal hygiene and most importantly your smile, all communicate something.
 You need to measure your physical response, engage with eye contact.
 Ensure you aren’t allowing the situation to control you.